 The plan is to start the Winter School with an

-afternoon (5pm-7pm) session on Friday the 28th of December.
+afternoon (5pm-7pm) session on Saturday the 28th of December.
 All rehearsals will be held in the Town Hall in the centre of the town.
-Then from Saturday to Tuesday there will be rehearsals from 9.30am to 1pm and from 5pm to 7pm.
-Each
+Then from Sunday to Wednesday there will be rehearsals from 9.30am to 1pm and from 5pm to 7pm.

-evening we will have supper together at different restaurants in the town (not included in the fee for the course) and see in the New Year with the traditional party at Cantax House in Lacock.
-The schedule on Wednesday the 2nd of
+Each evening we will have supper together at different restaurants in the town (not included in the fee for the course) and see in the New Year with the traditional party at Cantax House in Lacock.
+The schedule on Thursday the 2nd

-FEES AND ENROLMENTThe fee for the course is £425, paid in two
+FEES AND ENROLMENTThe fee for the course is £435, paid in

-parts: a deposit of £195 or the equivalent in euros on registration (this will normally be returned in full if you have to withdraw before 1 November; after that you may hold it over to another course) and £230 by 1 December.
-The
+two parts: a deposit of £195 or the equivalent in euros on registration (this will normally be returned in full if you have to withdraw before 1 November; after that you may hold it over to another course) and £240 by 1 December.

 the information listed below or if we already know it just let us know that you would like to come.
 We will then send you details of how you may pay the deposit.